 - If you do not accept the creditor’s explanation, you have 10 days to inform the creditor that you still refuse to pay the disputed amount.

 - Legally, at this point, the creditor may begin collection procedures.
 However, any reports to a credit reporting agency must include a note that your refusal to pay was due to a billing dispute.

 - A creditor may not threaten your credit rating during the billing dispute.
-Once you have notified the creditor, the business must not give information to credit bureaus that would damage your credit record.
+Once you have notified the creditor, the business must not give information to credit reporting agencies that would damage your credit record.

 - You have the right to withhold payment on any damaged or poor quality goods or services purchased with a credit card, as long as you make a serious attempt to resolve the problem with the merchant.